Senators beat Montreal 6-3, snap Habs’ 3-game win streak

 Anderson scored his 13th with 72 seconds remaining in the second period, beating Forsberg to cut the lead to 4-3.

-Anisimov restored Ottawa’s two-goal lead at 2:55 of the third, beating Price after Jeff Petry lost the puck near the Montreal goal.
+Formenton restored Ottawa’s two-goal lead at 2:55 of the third, beating Price after Jeff Petry lost the puck near the Montreal goal.

 NOTES: Newly acquired center Eric Staal, his quarantine nearly complete, is expected to make his Canadiens debut Monday against visiting Edmonton. … The Senators have signed 19-year-old Val-d’Or Foreurs defenseman Maxence Guenette, a seventh-round pick (187th overall) in the 2019 NHL draft, to a three-year entry-level contract.